ECCENTRIC: a fast and unrestrained approach for high-resolution in vivo metabolic imaging at ultra-high field MR: Methods

-In healthy subjects and patients shimming of the 85 mm thick whole-brain slab was performed using the manufacturer methods that adjusted the shim currents over thirteen spherical harmonics coils: three 1st order, five 2nd order, and four 3rd order.
-The global linewidth of the water over the entire 85 mm slab was between 25-42 Hz across all subjects.
-In the majority of the subjects the global water linewidth was between 30-35 Hz.
+The $B_0$ shimming of the 85~mm thick whole-brain slab was performed using the manufacturer methods that adjusted the shim currents over thirteen spherical harmonics coils: three 1st order, five 2nd order, and four 3rd order.
+The global linewidth of the water over the entire 85 mm slab was between 25-42~Hz across all subjects.
+In the majority of the subjects the global water linewidth was between 30-35~Hz.
 Adjustment of the $B_1+$ transmit and water suppression was subsequently performed with manufacturer methods.
 The entire adjustment procedure took between 1-2 min for every subject.